architdate/drivedl/README.md

 ## Assigning extra processes:

-Adding an argument `--proc` followed by an integer of processes to assign the application will spawn the specified processes to do the download
+Adding an argument `--proc` followed by an integer of processes to assign the application will spawn the specified processes to do the download.
+Default process count is 5 processes
 - Example: `--proc 10` for 10 processes

 ## Downloading using process map instead of an iterated map: